Refactoring From Bootstrap to now Tailwind CSS

 We do not doubt our team’s ability as they always make things work but in the longer run, it’s one of the main reasons for the barrier to shipping fast.

-At some point, it becomes too difficult to maintain code readability and make new design components without interfering or breaking existing components.
-Based on what we have felt, we raised a couple of questions while building various versions of the same website:
+At some point, it becomes too difficult to maintain code readability and make new design components without interfering with or breaking existing components.
+Based on what we felt, we raised a couple of questions while building various versions of the same website:

 - What are the things which are disrupting the code and taking so much time?

 - Why do we need to write global CSS?